FFBK-dev/AutoLog/documentation/MUSIC_AUTOLOG_WORKFLOW.md

 - Large files may take longer to process
 - Check network connectivity to SMB volume
 - Consider increasing timeout in workflow step configuration

+### Batch Import Timing Issues

+**Problem:** Files fail when imported in large batches (90+ files) but succeed when imported individually.

+**Root Causes:**
+1. **Race Condition:** FileMaker needs time to populate the `SPECS_Filepath_Server` field after importing files.
+In large batches, this can take several seconds.
+The workflow was running immediately and failing because the field was still empty.
+2. **Long/Complex Filenames:** Files with very long filenames (120+ characters) or special characters (commas, ampersands, parentheses, brackets) can cause FileMaker to take longer processing the import and populating the file path field.

+**Solution:** Added enhanced retry logic to all workflow steps that require the file path:
+- Step 1 (Rename File): Waits up to 15 seconds for file path to be populated (increased from 10 seconds)
+- Step 2 (Extract Specs): Waits up to 15 seconds for file path to be populated
+- Step 3 (Parse Metadata): Waits up to 15 seconds for file path to be populated

+**Why individual imports work:** When importing files one at a time, FileMaker has less load and can populate fields more quickly, so the workflow doesn't encounter the race condition.

+**Filename Complexity:** Files with names like `Abel Selaocoe, Aurora Orchestra, Nicholas Collon & Bernhard Schimpelsberger__Four Spirits (Orch.
+Woodgates)_ I. MaSebego [Live].wav` may require additional processing time due to:
+- Length (120+ characters for filename alone)
+- Special characters (commas, `&`, parentheses, brackets)
+- Full path length (may approach FileMaker field limits)

+The enhanced retry logic now provides better diagnostics and waits longer for complex filenames.

 ### Debug Mode